 As you can see, some languages disappeared from the top 10 list of the most used on Internet content.
 Some of these are Portuguese, Italian, and Polish.
 On the other side, 3 languages are new to the top 10 list which are Turkish, Persian, and Vietnamese.

-That been said, the usage of Chinese language on whole Internet content has dropped from 4.5% to 1.4% in 2021.
+That being said, the usage of the Chinese language on whole Internet content has dropped from 4.5% to 1.4% in 2021.
 But that does not mean the content of that language disappeared.
 But its percentage compared to other languages has changed.
 English alone took nearly 4% of the percentage of other languages which explains the change.

 Let’s look at the number of the Top Internet users by language in million (2020).